"Once you get the travel fever, there's no known cure, and I like to suffer from it for the rest of my life."

-An idea.
-As it might be.
 The cultures.
 The language.
+The climate.
 The people.
-The climate.
-The food.
+The discoveries.

 Maybe the dangers ...

-"The whole misfortune of the people stems solely from the fact that they can not remain quiet in a room."
+"The misfortune of men is due solely to the fact that they are not able to stay quietly in a room."

 I prefer to leave the room from time to time and let myself fall into the unknown.
 To let things run their course.

 For stagnation is the beginning of the end.

 The Polish Nobel Laureate in Literature has a clear opinion on the matter: